Panterday/tasks/README.md

-# Webpack starter
+# A simple tasks's system.

-This is one interface for creating projects using webpack.
+This is my first project using webpack.